ahu04/chip8/README.md

 ### To build / run on your machine:

-Git clone this repo, then, from chip8 directory, run "cargo run --release -- pathToROM".
+Git clone this repo, then, from base directory (chip8), run "cargo run --release -- pathToROM".
 For example, if I wanted to run WIPEOFF, I would run "cargo run --release -- roms/WIPEOFF".

 ### Resources Used:
 - [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#1.0)